ivy-llc/ivy/docs/overview/faq.rst

 **Q:** Will Ivy support data structures such as tuples, dictionaries, lists etc.?
 For example, JAX code is full of them.

 **A:** We will of course support these structures in pure python code, but we will not support backend-specific alternative compilable data structures.
-While Ivy will not provide an interface to these data structures directly, Ivy code can easily supplement JAX code which does contain these data structures, and both can be compiled together without issue.
+While Ivy will not provide an interface to these data structures directly, Ivy code can easily supplement JAX code which does contain these data structures, and both can be traced together without issue.
 Ivy can act as a supplementary framework if/when some of the more unique backend-specific data structures are required.

 Custom Operations